rexcontrols/REXexamples/PiFaceDigital_examples/Modbus_master/README.md

-PiFace Digital as Modbus TCP master
+﻿PiFace Digital as Modbus TCP master
 ===================================

 This folder contains the source files for the demonstration project on using